datascientistlyg/DisasterResponse/README.md

 ## Project Description:
 This project includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

 This application will greatly impact the community, and this application will help people or organization in an event of a disaster.
-This model could be used to classify messages and messages to be sent to the appropriate disaster relief agency.
+This model could be used to classify messages and messages could to be sent to the appropriate disaster relief agency.

 ## File Description:
 1. models directory: train_classifier.py